jmcnamara/XlsxWriter/dev/docs/source/index.rst

    **XlsxWriter**

-XlsxWriter supports the following features in version |version|:
+XlsxWriter can be used to write text, numbers, formulas and hyperlinks to multiple worksheets and it supports features such as formatting and many more,
+including:

 * 100% compatible Excel XLSX files.
-* Write text, numbers, formulas, dates to cells.
-* Write hyperlinks to cells.
-* Full cell formatting.
+* Full formatting.
-* Multiple worksheets.
-* Charts.
-* Page setup methods for printing.
 * Merged cells.
 * Defined names.
+* Charts.
 * Autofilters.
 * Data validation and drop down lists.
 * Conditional formatting.
 * Worksheet PNG/JPEG images.
 * Rich multi-format strings.
 * Cell comments.
-* Document properties.
-* Worksheet cell protection.
-* Freeze and split worksheet panes.
-* Worksheet Tables.
-* Sparklines.
-* Outlines and Grouping.
 * Memory optimisation mode for writing large files.

-* Standard libraries only.
-* Python 2.5, 2.6, 2.7, 3.1, 3.2, 3.3, Jython and PyPy support.
+It supports Python 2.5, 2.6, 2.7, 3.1, 3.2, 3.3, Jython and PyPy and uses
+standard libraries only.

 .. only:: html